primarilysoftware/primarilysoftware.github.io/_posts/2018-07-03-minimalist-guide-to-asp-net-core-getting-started.md

 ### Startup.cs

-This is where all the interesting startup logic lives for the app.
+This is where all the interesting startup would live for the app.

 ```csharp
 public class Startup